MahdiBM/CRChatBot/README.md

 I won't go into details, but i'll try to mention all the steps that might not be 100% needed, but are what i'd do.
 I'll assume you are using Ubuntu.
 * Get a domain and a droplet and set your domain to point to your droplet on your provider's panel.
-  * You can get a server from AWS (Amazon), CloudFalre or Digital Ocean (or any other provider).
+  * You can get a server from AWS (Amazon), CloudFlare or Digital Ocean (or any other provider).
   * Because of how Clash Royale API works, your server needs to have an static IP (So Heroku droplets with non-static IPs wil not work.)
   * If you need it to work with non-static IPs, you can head to [RoyaleAPI dev server](http://discord.royaleapi.dev) and You'll find a free proxy service there.
   Here i'll assume you are not using that proxy service, but most things should be the same even if you are using that service.